aiekick/ImGuiFileDialog/README.md

 Load => igfd::ImGuiFileDialog::Instance()->DeserializeBookmarks(bookmarString);
 Save => std::string bookmarkString = igfd::ImGuiFileDialog::Instance()->SerializeBookmarks();
 ```

+## Path Edition :

+if you click right on one of any path button, you can input or modify a path.
+then press the validate key (Enter by default with GLFW) for validate the new path

+you can modify the Validation key with the define : IGFD_KEY_ENTER
+in you custom config file (CustomImGuiFileDialogConfig.h in this app example)

 ## How to Integrate ImGuiFileDialog in your porject

 ### ImGuiFileDialog require :